yucongj/piano-precision/README.md

 ## Developing Vamp aligner plugins

 Start by cloning the [dummy score aligner](https://github.com/yucongj/dummy-score-aligner) repository.
 Make sure you can run the build script before implementing your audio-to-score alignment algorithm in the function `DummyAudioToScoreAligner::align()`.
-It may be helpful to look at the implementation of the default aligner plugin in Piano Precision, [piano aligner](https://github.com/yucongj/piano-precision-aligner), which adopts the classic hidden Markov model from [Raphael] (https://ieeexplore.ieee.org/document/761266).
+It may be helpful to look at the implementation of the default aligner plugin in Piano Precision, [piano aligner](https://github.com/yucongj/piano-precision-aligner), which adopts the classic hidden Markov model from [Raphael](https://ieeexplore.ieee.org/document/761266).

 If you're not yet familiar with developing Vamp plugins, please refer to the [Vamp website](https://vamp-plugins.org/develop.html) which contains detailed documentations.